Chart Color Schemes

 Population growth drivers in Riverwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the Riverwood statistical area's population is estimated at 13,589 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Riverwood is around 13,589.
 This reflects an increase of 796 people since the 2021 Census, which reported a population of 12,793.
-The change is inferred from AreaSearch's estimation of 13,260 residents following examination of ABS ERP data release in Jun 2024 and additional 151 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,538 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Riverwood has demonstrated resilient growth patterns with a 1.3% compound annual growth rate, outpacing its SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 85.0% of overall population gains during recent periods.
+The change is inferred from AreaSearch's estimation of the resident population at 13,260 following examination of the latest ERP data release by the ABS in June 2024, and an additional 149 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,538 persons per square kilometer, placing Riverwood in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from Feb 2016 to Feb 2026, Riverwood has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
-Considering projected demographic shifts, significant population increase is forecasted for the area, expected to grow by 4,392 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 30.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, a significant population increase is forecast for Riverwood, with an expected growth of 4,375 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 29.9% in total over the 17 years from Feb 2026 to Dec 2041.

 Frequently Asked Questions - Population